sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 Add top.fbx as a submesh.
 Gravitative cable car mod needs the top/wheel part to be the first submesh.
 ![](https://i.imgur.com/mw4Kj3X.jpg)

 The cable car template uses the default vehicle shader for submeshes so we don't need to change the shader for the submeshes.
-If you want to use the original ship shader for the main mesh, then you should change the shader for the submeshes or it would look weird.
 If you want to use the rotor shader for other submeshes, there are probably some extra things to do.
 I think Ronyx69's script for car windows would still work but I never tried it.

 If you save it now as a new cable car asset and test it in the game, **some parts of your cable car are gonna rotate randomly like propellers.** This is caused by the default car wheel detection mechanics of the shader.

 I wrote a [**script**](https://github.com/sway2020/GravitativeCableCar/blob/master/cable_car_asset_guide/cable_car_script.cs) to solve the problem.
 The script was modified from Ronyx69's car wheel script.

 If you saved the prop version with the same names (New Asset and New Asset1), you don't need to change the script.
-If you use different names, the code needs to be changed slightly(check out the comments)
+If you use different names, the code needs to be changed slightly(check out the comments).
+If you have spinning parts and you didn't vertex paint everything in blue, remember to change the tire parameters in the script.

 Click F7 to open ModTool's debug console.
 Copy and paste the script.
 Click run.
 If there are no new red error message after you run the script, you can save your cable car asset and test it in the game.